Kingsley Fernandes

-Kingslee Fernandes (born 26 January 1998) is an Indian professional footballer who plays as a midfielder for Churchill Brothers in the I-League.
+Kingslee Fernandes (born 26 January 1998) is an Indian professional footballer who plays as a midfielder for Indian Super League club Chennaiyin.

 Career

 Born in Goa, Fernandes started his career with Vasco, playing for their youth side.
 Fernandes also played for the Vasco senior side in the Goa Professional League.
 Fernandes was also selected for the Goa side that would participate in the Santosh Trophy but for unknown reasons, did not appear at training camp.

 Churchill Brothers

 In December 2016 it was revealed that Fernandes had signed with Churchill Brothers for the club's return to the I-League.
 He made his professional debut for the side on 8 January 2017 in their opening match against Mohun Bagan.
 Despite his side losing 1–0, Fernandes still played the full match and earned the Hero of the Match award for his performance.

 FC Goa

 Fernandes then joined the reserves side of FC Goa.

 He was promoted to the senior team in the year 2019.